SineStriker/qt-json-autogen/README.md

     QString QASEnumType<Name>::toString(Name e);
     ```

-+ The string format of a enumeration value is same as the one in definition, use `QAS_ATTRIBUTE` to override it.
++ The string format of a enumeration value is same as the one in definition, use `QAS_ATTRIBUTE` to override it, the quotes are optional.

 + If a enumeration value is marked with `QAS_IGNORE`, then it will be transparent during serialization.